localstack/localstack-blog.github.io/content/2024-04-11-localstack-neptune-development-with-gv-gremlin-ide/index.md

 It’s an easy-to-install desktop application compatible with Windows, macOS and Linux.
 It provides many features to assist with day-to-day development and production usage of graph databases, including:

--   Querying the graph database using Gremlin via a powerful smart editor offering code completion feature and embedded documentation for the Gremlin language and your data model.
+-   Querying the graph database using Gremlin via a powerful smart editor offering code completion and embedded documentation for the Gremlin language and your data model.
 -   Automatic discovery of your Graph data schema with visualisation and documentation features.
 -   Debugging Gremlin queries step-by-step and at an individual traversal level.
 -   Exploring graph data interactively in a low-code fashion.